-If you don't have anything left over, or even worse, you're in the negative, you'll need to fine-tune your single mom budget by reducing your expenses.
+If you don't have anything remaining, or even worse, you're in the negative, you'll need to fine-tune your single mom budget by reducing your expenses.

-- Finding Savings in Your Budget: Once you've got your initial budget done, you can take a second look to find savings.
-Here are some specific tips for cutting down on spending and freeing up cash in your budget:
+Here are some specific tips for cutting down on spending and freeing up cash in your budget.

 For example, you may be able to find a family member who's willing to offer childcare at a discounted price.
 Or you could set up a childcare swap with another mom whose schedule is opposite to yours.
 Even reducing your childcare costs by $50 per month could add $600 per year back to your budget.

 Ibotta, for example, offers rebates on grocery purchases so you don't have to clip coupons.
-The average user saves $240 per year.
+They claim the average user saves $240 per year.
 RetailMeNot is a great place to find promo codes and printable coupons for retailers like Amazon, Sears and Macy's.
 Kidizen is designed for moms who want to buy (and sell) kids' clothes.

-So what kind of rewards card is best for your single mom budget?
+So what kind of rewards card is best for your budget?
 It depends on how you typically spend.
-If most of your purchases are made at grocery stores, wholesale clubs, department stores or gas stations, you'd want a card that offers the most points or cash back possible for these purchases.
+If most of your purchases are made at grocery stores, wholesale clubs, department stores or gas stations, you'd want a card that offers the most points or cashback possible for these purchases.
 On the other hand, if you travel with your kiddos regularly, a travel rewards card may be the better choice.

 Just remember to watch out for the annual fee and the annual percentage rate if you tend to carry a balance on your card.
 Fees and interest can nibble away at the value of your savings.